Responsible Disclosure Procedure

 Our commitment to you

-• We are working on a Hall of Thanks and we will publish your details there should your report meet these guidelines;
+• If you wish, we will publish your details in our Hall of Thanks, should your report meet these guidelines.

-• Not to use scanners or automated tools to find vulnerabilities;
+• Avoid using scanners or automated tools to find vulnerabilities

-• Not to attempt non-technical attacks such as social engineering, phishing, or physical attacks against our employees, users, or infrastructure;
+• Do not attempt non-technical attacks such as social engineering, phishing, or physical attacks against our employees, users, or infrastructure.

 Rewards